SeargeDP/SeargeSDXL/README.md

 Find information about the latest changes here.

-## What's new in ~~v4.0~~ 3.991?
+## What's new in v4.0?

 ### Major Highlights
 - A **complete re-write** of the custom node extension and the SDXL workflow
 - **Highly optimized** processing pipeline, now **up to 20% faster** than in older workflow versions
 - Support for **Controlnet and Revision**, up to 5 can be applied together
 - **Multi-LoRA** support with up to 5 LoRA's at once
-- ...
-(TODO: list more major highlights)
+- **Better Image Quality** in many cases, some improvements to the SDXL sampler were made that can produce images with higher quality
+- Improved **High Resolution** modes that replace the old "Hi-Res Fix" and should generate better images

 ### Smaller Changes and Additions
-- ~~Workflows created with this extension and metadata embeddings in generated images are forward-compatible with future updates of this project~~
+- Workflows created with this extension and metadata embeddings in generated images are forward-compatible with future updates of this project
-- ~~The custom node extension included in this project is backward-compatible with every workflow since version v3.3~~
+- The custom node extension included in this project is backward-compatible with every workflow since version v3.3
-- (compatibility is not part of the public test versions, it will be back when v4.0 is released)
-- ...
-(TODO: list more smaller changes)
+- A text file can be saved next to generated images that contains all the settings used to generate the images

+### What is missing in v4.0?
+Some features that were originally in v3.4 or planned for v4.x were not included in the v4.0 release, they are now planned for v4.1.
+This was decided to get this new version released earlier and the missing features should not be important for 99% of users.

+So, what is actually missing?

+- Prompt Styling - (new) the ability to load styles from a template file and apply them to prompts
+- Prompting Modes - (from v3.4) More advanced prompting modes, the modes from v3.4 will be re-implemented and a more flexible system to create custom prompting modes will be added on top of it
+- Condition Mixing - (new) This was part of the prompting modes in v3.4 but in v4.x it will be exposed in a more flexible way as a separate module

 <br><img src="docs/img/main_readme/ui-3.png" width="768">